Integer to an Object, since Object is one of Integer's supertypes:

 The same is also true with generics.
 You can perform a

-generic type invocation, passing Number
+generic type invocation, passing Number as its type argument,

-will be allowed if the argument is
+and any subsequent invocation of add will be allowed if the argument is

-compatible with Number
+compatible with Number:

 Box<Number> box = new Box<Number>(); box.add(new Integer(10)); // OK box.add(new Double(10.1)); // OK